Buf CLI

 In addition, Buf offers several features that ease many of the frustrations of generating client code from Protobuf files, especially in larger organizations:

 • Remote plugins: Avoid installing and maintaining protoc plugins locally.
-Specify our hosted versions instead, right down to the version number, making it easy to standardize across teams or use different versions for different projects, as needed.
+Specify our hosted versions instead, right down to the version number, so it's easy to standardize across teams or use different versions for different projects as needed.

 • Managed mode: Produce universal APIs by removing user and language specific Protobuf options from .proto files.
 API consumers can then enable smart defaults for these options in the config file with two lines of code and never think about them again.

-• Generated SDKs: Skip the entire code generation process and use generated SDKs.
-The BSR packages up your modules so they can be consumed via NPM, Maven, and other common dependency management tools.
+• Generated SDKs: Skip the entire code generation process and consume your APIs via NPM, Maven, and other common dependency management tools.
 They're created automatically when modules are pushed to the BSR.

 The sections below discuss key concepts, local generation (with and without remote plugins), managed mode, and specific invocations of the buf generate command.